Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-Natural properties of the sequences of real numbers to be discretized, paralleling what has been said in the previous paragraphs, are that they must contain $0$, their elements may be closer and closer as one advances in the sequence, and the sequences must be closed under addition.
-The sequences satisfying these three properties will be called ${\mathbb R}$-molds of numerical semigroups.
+The ideal sets of real numbers that we want to discretize must be an increasing sequence of non-negative real numbers.
+Other natural properties of these sequences, paralleling what has been said in the previous paragraphs, are that (i) they must contain $0$, (ii) the limit of the differences of consecutive elements is zero, and (iii) the sequences must be closed under addition.
+We say that an increasing sequence satisfying (i), (ii), and (iii) is a {\em tempered monoid} (see Section~\ref{s:ns}).

-Let us concentrate on two additional properties that ${\mathbb R}$-molds can have, which have a translation into the harmonic series.
-The first one is the metric property, appearing when one requires intervals between notes to behave like proper distances.
-Indeed, think of the ${\mathbb R}$-mold as a sequence $\rho_0=0,\rho_1,\rho_2,\dots$, where $\rho_i$ represents the relative pitch of the $(i+1)$th harmonic, with respect to the fundamental tone.
-Now impose the difference of pitches to behave like a proper distance.
-By this it is meant, for instance, that the difference between the relative pitch of the fifth harmonic and the relative pitch of the fundamental (which is $0$) must be the same as the difference between the relative pitch of the fifth harmonic of the third harmonic and the relative pitch of the third harmonic itself.
-See Figure~\ref{f:wpyth}.
-Since the frequency of the fifth harmonic is $\nu_4=5\nu_0$, the frequency of the third harmonic is $\nu_2=3\nu_0$, and the frequency of the fifth harmonic of the third harmonic is $\nu_{14}=15\nu_0$, this means that $\rho_{14}-\rho_2=\rho_4$.
-In general, for any $a$, $b$, it is required that $\rho_{ab-1}-\rho_{a-1}=\rho_{b-1}$ or, equivalently, $\rho_{ab-1}=\rho_{a-1}+\rho_{b-1}$.
+Let us concentrate on two additional properties that tempered monoids can have, which have a translation into the harmonic series.
+The first one is the {\em product-compatibility}, arising when one tries to fit the multiplicative nature of harmonics and frequency ratios in the additive environment of pitch and interval distances.
+Indeed, suppose that the pitch difference of each harmonic with respect to the fundamental tone is represented by the increasing sequence $\rho_1=0,\rho_2,\rho_3,\dots$.
+Now, the difference between the pitch of the third harmonic and the pitch of the fundamental tone must be the same as the difference between the pitch of the third harmonic of the fifth harmonic and the pitch of the fifth harmonic itself (see Figure~\ref{f:wpyth}).
+This means that $\rho_{15}-\rho_5=\rho_3$.
+In general, for any positive integers $i$, $j$, it is required that $\rho_{ij}-\rho_{i}=\rho_{j}$ or, equivalently, $\rho_{ij}=\rho_{i}+\rho_{j}$.
+The tempered monoids satisfying this equality for any positive integers $i,j$ will be called product-compatible tempered monoids.